About Lakehead International Student Services on Immigration

 Please CLICK HERE to access video tutorials and PDF handouts for help with immigration applications.

-Lakehead University International is pleased to have a Regulated International Student Immigration Advisor (RISIA) certified by ICCRC on staff to assist with your questions and applications pertaining to studying in Canada.
+Lakehead University International is pleased to have Immigration Advisors (RCICs & RISIAs) licensed through CICC (College of Immigration and Citizenship Consultants) on staff to assist with your questions and applications pertaining to studying in Canada.

 In addition to the online resources, You are able to attend online immigration workshops, book one-on-one appointments (online), and email requests for information.